LIONS-DLT/DistIN/Protocol/README.md

 ### POST Request Headers
 - **DistIN-ID**: The ID of the requesting identity
 - **DistIN-Signature**: The signature of the body by the requesting identity
+- **DistIN-Token**: The token issued to the requesting identity by the service

 ### Response Header
 - **DistIN-Signature**: The signature of the body by the service